 Your sales team essentially has one goal – to meet sales targets.
 But if this is the only goal, you are setting them up for failure.
 Stanford Business research shows that the best way to achieve goals is to break them down into smaller sub-goals.
 If the gap between the goal and the starting point is too wide, your team might get discouraged.

 Sales professionals can become overwhelmed with large targets, hindering sales productivity.
-Setting daily or weekly goals increases the likelihood of achieving the bigger goal.
+Setting daily or weekly goals increases the likelihood of achieving the bigger goal, especially when tracking them with daily journal templates.
 They give sales teams a sense of direction, improve morale, and increase motivation.

 You can structure your daily goals around annual sales goals.
 Other structures include